Lobethal: History

 Lobethal was settled in 1842 by Prussian immigrants, who migrated to South Australia with Pastor Gotthard Fritzsche aboard the sailing vessel Skjold, who initially went to Hahndorf but were alerted to good land in the upper Onkaparinga.
 German Lutheran settlers provided compatriot, Johann Friedrich Krummnow, who had arrived in South Australia three years earlier and was a naturalised English citizen, with funds for land purchases to establish the community.
 Krummnow wanted it based on his own principles of shared property and fervent prayer.
 The Lobethal settlers rejected Krummnow's vision and legally disputed his right to the land titles.

 "Lobethal" is German for "valley of praise".
 On the day of the division of the land, according to Reverend I. Ey's account, 'it received the name Lobethal, taken from the II Book of Chronicles, chapter 20, verse 26 (EN) (DE), which, according to Luther's translation, means Lobethal or 'Valley of praise'.

 The town, as with many German towns in South Australia, was built in typical Silesian Hufendorf style, with the cottages arranged in a line along the main street, and each family having a long, narrow strip of land (used for growing crops) stretching from the main street back to the village common, where all families could allow their animals to graze.
 The advantages of this layout were that everyone had access to both fresh water and the main road, and a relatively even distribution of fertile and infertile land.
-While the town has developed out of recognition (the main street was Mill Road, now the western boundary of the town), elements of the hufendorf layout remain.
+While the town has developed out of recognition (the main street was Mill Road, now the western boundary of the town), elements of the Hufendorf layout remain.

+Lutheranism in Lobethal has a checkered history, with two rival church buildings and at least one more church assembly:

+St John's Lutheran Church, Lobethal

+In 1842 zum Weinberge Christi ("Christ's Vineyard") was founded by Fritzsche, and St John's Lutheran Church, Lobethal, was built in 1845.

+Fritzsche lived in Lobethal from 1843 till his death; in later years he was assisted by Carl Heinrich Loessel (Lössel).

+After Fritzsche's death his congregation demanded the sacking of Loessel, and from 1871 were led by Rev. Lebrecht Friedrich Ehregott Krause, but he was expelled from the church and the Evangelical synod in May 1876.

+In the late 20th-century St John's was recognised as the oldest Lutheran church building in Australia.
+A new church was built alongside.